cmsYeehee/GameDesignChristian/TechSpec.md

 - isPassable(Point position, Vehicle vehicle)
 Output: boolean - Returns true if the vehicle type can pass through the position.
 - destroyBuilding(Building building)
-Behavior: "Destroys" a building from the map, meaning it can now be walked over by vehicles and updates terrainTile at that point.
+Behavior: "Destroys" a building from the map, meaning it can now be walked over by vehicles and updates isPassable at that zone.
 - destroyDefensiveStructure(DefensiveStructure structure)
-Behavior: "Destroys" a defensive structure from the map, meaning it can now be walked over by vehicles and updates terrainTile at that point.
+Behavior: "Destroys" a defensive structure from the map, meaning it can now be walked over by vehicles and updates isPassable at that zone.
 - getNearestEnemy(Point position)
 Output: Defensive structure - Returns the nearest enemy object to the given position.
 - getNearestBuilding(Point position)